Anal sex may be an acquired taste, but if done right, it can be a potentially amazing addition to anyone's sex life.

 But don't freak out, if you've followed our tips in the cleanliness section carefully, there's nothing to worry about and you definitely won't shit your bed, I promise <3.

-As you relax, this sensation will turn from "I need to shit" to "oh my god, cancel all my plans for the afternoon" in no time.
+As you relax, this sensation will turn from "I need to shit" to "oh my god, cancel all my plans for the evening" in no time.

 Again just like in the getting started phase, simultaneous stimulation to other erogenous zones are extremely helpful in getting past the initial discomfort.